SunsetFi/bookofhours-catalog/README.md

 Do not use Quickstart.
 Install [BepInEx manually](https://docs.bepinex.dev/articles/user_guide/installation/index.html) according to your operating system, and use the BepInEx.Plugin package.

-Note that some games require you to install the Windows version of BepInEx on your native operating system, but Book of Hours is not one of them.
+Note that some games require you to install the Windows version of BepInEx regardless of your operating system, but Book of Hours is not one of them.

 ## Usage